hirohitokato/FlappyBirdClone/README.md

 ## How to play

-Open index.html with your browser.
+Open index.html by your browser.